 Reciprocal borrowing agreements do not apply to local public libraries, which require proof of residence before issuing library cards.
 Patrons who wish to apply for a Chicago Public Library card can do so by providing the required identification at any CPL branch.
 In addition, the PBL participates in InfoPass which will allow one-day use of other libraries in the Chicago area.
 Please contact public services/circulation for more information.

 Graduates of CTU are given a card for access to the Paul Bechtold Library upon verification of their status as graduates.
 This card must be updated annually.
-Please note that borrowing privileges from I-Share and ACTS libraries are not available to alumni.
+Please note that we are not able to place interlibrary loans (ILLs) or extend borrowing privileges from I-Share or ACTS libraries to alumni.

 If you are a graduate of CTU there are also three databases you may access: ATLAS for Alums, JSTOR, and Project Muse (Religion Books ).
 Contact firstname.lastname@example.org to receive username and password information for these databases.